 Diana J Herrington is the founder and author of Real Food for Life.

-Diana is a Greenliving Writer for Care2’s almost 36 million members and for a number of local publications (The Edmontonian, Edmonton and Calgary Seniors Newspaper and the Edmonton Woman)
+Diana is a Greenliving Writer for Care2’s over 51 million members and has written for a number of local publications (The Edmontonian, Edmonton and Calgary Seniors Newspaper and the Edmonton Woman).

 After testing and researching every possible healthy therapy on her delicate system she has developed simple powerful principles which she shares in her recent e-books.

 “My passion is to help everyone, young and old get real food into their bodies.
 Out with the Junk Food and in with the Real Food!

 I believe the day will come when people will look back and say: Remember when people used to eat stuff that came out of packages that was filled with chemicals?
 I really do believe that will one day be true.
 I love inspiring and teaching others about Real Food.” ~ Diana Herrington